ZainRizvi/ZainRizvi.github.io/_posts/2019-08-09-a-more-beautiful-question-summary.md

 How do you reward questioning in others or in children to encourage this behavior?

-* Perhaps the process of discover will be it's own reward
+* Would the process of discovery will be it's own reward?

 Ideas for a game based on asking questions: